 A current census lists 69 known Fremont FDCs.
 This FDC, which is the only Fremont cover addressed to Edward C. Worden, was serviced by Michael Eidsness, the USPOD official who presided over the First Day ceremony at Fremont.
 Worden serviced only Washington D.C.
 FDCs for the Hayes stamp.

 Finished flat press plates usually have a ‘F’ entered in front of the top plate number on the upper right pane.
 For the first Hayes plate, 14058, the ‘F’ was initially entered next to a side plate number on the plate.
 After some plate use, the ‘F’ was removed from the side position and applied to the plate at the usual top position.
-Plate 14058 is one of only four plates for which ‘F’ plate blocks are found for both top and side positions.
+Plate 14058 is one of only four plates in the Fourth Bureau Issue in which side ‘F’ plate positions are found.

 There could be as many as 14 Hayes die proofs in collector’s hands.
 All of them left the USPOD illegally as presentation gifts to U.S. Presidents, politicians, USPOD officials, BEP engravers, and friends and family.
 Seven of those die proofs are signed by Postmaster General Hubert Work.
 Even though two are printed in a greenish shade, they are die proofs, not trial color proofs.